ggmessier/ggmessier.github.io/index.md

 layout: default
 ---

 I'm a Professor in [Electrical and Software Engineering](https://schulich.ucalgary.ca/electrical-software) in the [Schulich School of Engineering](https://schulich.ucalgary.ca/) at the [University of Calgary](https://ucalgary.ca/), Canada.
-This site describes my research and teaching at the university as well as any other fun [side projects](pages/diversions) I'm interested in.
-You can check out a bit more on my background [here](pages/background).
+This site describes my research and teaching at the university as well some side projects that I'm doing for fun :)   You can check out a bit more on my background [here](pages/background).

 **University Contact Information:**<br>
 2500 University Drive N.W.<br>